Constraining FRB Microstructure with Polarised Shot Noise: MODELLING DYNAMIC SPECTRA

 \subsection{Noise}

 To mimic telescope noise, we add Gaussian noise to the dynamic spectra with

-where $\sigma$ is the noise level calculated from the radiometer equation,
+where $\sigma_X$ is the noise level calculated from the radiometer equation,

-SEFD is the system equivalent flux density in arb. units, $n_\mathrm{pol}=2$ is the number of polarisations ``recorded,'' $\delta\nu$ is the frequency resolution in Hz, and $\delta t$ is the time resolution in seconds.
+SEFD is the system equivalent flux density in Jy, $n_\mathrm{pol}=2$ is the number of polarisations ``recorded,'' $\delta\nu$ is the frequency resolution in Hz, and $\delta t$ is the time resolution in seconds.
+For the ASKAP data considered here, this Gaussian approximation is appropriate.
+At substantially higher time and frequency resolution, however, the noise can become non-Gaussian (e.g. closer to a $\chi^2$ distribution in minimally averaged baseband data), so alternative noise models may be required in future applications of \texttt{FIRES}.
 The observed Stokes are